How to Sell Your Mugs on eBay

-In my post-transaction emails, I also include a link that references some anecdotal or instructional aspect of my work on ebay.
-For quite some time now, I've perceived my ebay entrepreneurship and my writing about ebay as a great marriage.
+In my post-transaction emails, I also include a link that references some anecdotal or instructional aspects of my work on eBay.
+For quite some time now, I've perceived my eBay entrepreneurship and my writing about eBay as a great marriage.
 I utilize every possible opportunity to promote their compatible union.

 A nice photo complements the text of the email.
 This month, I'm using a beautiful shot of Hanalei Beach on the island of Kaua'i that my son brilliantly captured to grace the email message.

-From beginning to end, the successful ebay entrepreneur--whether you're an old tar or a fresh new mariner on the ebay waters--is thankful, gracious, and mindful...
+From beginning to end, the successful eBay entrepreneur—whether you're an old tar or a fresh new mariner on the bay waters—is thankful, gracious, and mindful.

 © 2012 Hawaiian Odysseus